MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Upgrade Notice ==

-= 2.4.12 =
+= 2.4.14 =
-Tested with WP 6.1 and Gravity Forms 2.6.
-Cleaning up documentation and updating links to the official Google Analytics Add-on.
+Minifying GTM/UTM script and only load when UTM variables or a form is present.